goFrendiAsgard/No-CMS/doc/tutorial/programmer_modules.md

     $result = $this->view('view_name', $data, 'navigation_code_required', $config, TRUE);
 ```

-* In your view, you can also write some "magical" keywords, e.g:
+* In your view, you can also write some `tags`, e.g:

 ```html
     <h3>{{ language:Welcome }} {{ user_name }}</h3>